Roleplay Guidelines

 CHARACTERS REPRESENTING YOUTH must apply through the Seaside Youth Center and are strictly prohibited from sex scenes and the adult zone in Hathian.

-NON-HUMAN AVATARS ARE RESTRICTED to domestic animals like cats and dogs (and, traditionally, goats), but may be killed in combat.
-Animesh pets are restricted to non-combative domestic animals.
+NON-HUMAN AVATARS ARE RESTRICTED to small domestic animals like cats and dogs (and, traditionally, goats), but may be killed in combat.
+Animesh pets are restricted to non-combative domestic animals, horses are not allowed.
 Please help us to limit lag: attach them only for specific scenes and detach them if the sim is full or laggy.

 ALT ACCOUNTS are not restricted, with one exception: Gang leads shouldn’t have an alt in the HPD brass group.
 We expect you to strictly avoid any metagaming and to not use your alt to gain an advantage in RP.